DerAlexx/Product-Hunter/README.md

 There are many things you have to install in order to work with this project correctly.

 ### Requirementslist:
-    1. Postgressql or an equivalent (We just tested this project with Prostgres so i would recommend you Postgres)
+    1. Postgressql, MySQL,
     2. Access to the SQL-Server
     3. ...

+** We just tested this project with Prostgres so i would recommend you Postgres **

 ### Reminder - Python and Django, etc.